 Senior managers include those employees who report directly to the charity trustees or have responsibility for the overall management and control of the charity's finances.
-At the School the disqualification rules will be applicable to all governors, the Headmaster and Bursar.
+At the School the disqualification rules will be applicable to all governors, the Head and the Bursar.
 There is no single list or register that covers all of the disqualification criteria and the School therefore adopts a pragmatic approach to checking whether a personal is disqualified.
-This is achieved by the use of a self-declaration form and the checking of relevant publically accessible registers.
+This is achieved by the use of a self-declaration form and the checking of relevant publicly accessible registers.

-5.9.3 Self-declaration
+5.10.3 Self-declaration